Jojo Chooi-Harley, Hamilton

 Robert Motum is a playwright, director, and researcher.
 With a background in site-specific performance, Robert has staged work on an active city bus, in a dorm room, in a Queen West gallery, in a castle, in a vacant Target store, and occasionally even in a theatre space.
 His work has been supported by the Stratford Festival Playwright's Retreat, Why Not Theatre, Theatre Aquarius, the Ontario Arts Council, and others.
 He is the playwright of A Community Target (Outside the March / Convergence) - a verbatim look into Canada's precarious retail climate.

-Recent directing credits include: King Charles III* (Mirvish/Studio 180, *assistant) and The Grass is Greenest at the Houston Astrodome (Toronto Fringe).
+Recent directing credits include: King Charles III* (Mirvish/Studio 180, *assistant) and Ballet Train (Theatre Gargantua).

-Now based in Hamilton, Robert is in the process of launching a large project with Tottering Biped Theatre: PLAY THIS - a series of site-specific immersive audio guides to the city.
-He holds an MA in Performance from Aberystwyth University (Wales) and is a current PhD Candidate in Theatre and Performance at the University of Toronto.
+Robert is in the process of launching a large project with Hamilton's Tottering Biped Theatre: PLAY THIS - a series of site-specific immersive audio guides to the city.
+He holds an MA in Performance from Aberystwyth University (Wales) and is a SSHRC-funded PhD Candidate in Theatre at the University of Toronto.
+His work has appeared in Theatre Research in Canada, Canadian Theatre Review, and in forthcoming collections from Palgrave and Routledge.